vikashplus/robohive/README.md

 *RoboHive* contains a variety of environement, which are organized as suites.
 Each suites is a collection of loosely related environements.
 Following suites are provided at the moment with plans to improve the diversity of the collection.

 ## 1. Hand Manipulation Suite
-HMS contains a collection of environement centered around dexterous manipulation with anthroporphic 24 degrees of freedom  [Adroit Hand](https://vikashplus.github.io/P_Hand.html).
+HMS contains a collection of environement centered around dexterous manipulation with simulated actuators:
+- anthroporphic 24 degrees of freedom  [Adroit Hand](https://vikashplus.github.io/P_Hand.html).
 These environments were designed for the publication: [Learning Complex Dexterous Manipulation with Deep Reinforcement Learning and Demonstrations, RSS2018](https://sites.google.com/corp/view/deeprl-dexterous-manipulation).
 Hand-Manipulation-Suite Tasks [(video)](https://youtu.be/jJtBll8l_OM)
 ![Alt text](robohive/envs/hands/assets/tasks.jpg?raw=false "Adroit Tasks")
+- Franka
+- DManus
+- Trifinger
+- MyoSuite

+It also allows to control the following physical robots:
+-

 ## 2. More coming soon